fltk-rs/fltk-theme/README.md

 # fltk-theme

+A theming crate for fltk-rs.
+- The widget themes are based on work by [Remy Oukaour](https://github.com/roukaour/viz-brain-visualizer) and [Rangi42](https://github.com/Rangi42/tilemap-studio).
+- The color themes are based on work by [Greg Ercolano](https://groups.google.com/g/fltkgeneral/c/3A5VC_854ok/m/sDpJsmuLBAAJ).
-A theming crate for fltk-rs, based on work by [Remy Oukaour](https://github.com/roukaour/viz-brain-visualizer) and [Greg Ercolano](https://groups.google.com/g/fltkgeneral/c/3A5VC_854ok/m/sDpJsmuLBAAJ), and schemes developed by the NTK GUI library.
+- The widget schemes are based on work by the NTK GUI library.

 ## Usage
 ```toml